Wish stories

 December 2020

 Covid-19 not only stopped Sunil from going to college, but restrictions meant that his wish had to change from meeting the cast of his favourite show, EastEnders.
-However, these unfortunate circumstances opened the opportunity for Sunil to immerse himself in his passion for gaming and he wished to have the all-new PlayStation 5.
+However, these circumstances presented an opportunity for Sunil - to immerse himself in his passion for gaming and wish to have the all-new PlayStation 5.

-Sindy, shared: “When Make-A-Wish got in touch, they said the idea had to come from Sunil.
+Sindy said: “When Make-A-Wish got in touch, they said the idea had to come from Sunil.
 Sunil has always liked gaming; we bought him a PS4 when it came out, but his disability made it hard to game.
-But we saw online that a dad had adapted a controller for his disabled children, so we bought an adaptor for Sunil’s console.”
+We saw online that a dad had adapted a controller for his disabled children, so we bought an adaptor for Sunil’s console.”

-So, Sunil’s Wishgranter, Erica, worked with our brilliant supplier, Ebuyer, to get Sunil an upgrade of the elusive brand new PS5 console and it didn’t disappoint!
-Together, we were able to give Sunil a PS5 console, gaming headset, a new TV and vouchers to spend on accessories and games of his choice.
+Sunil’s Wishgranter, Erica, then worked with our brilliant supplier, Ebuyer, to get Sunil an upgrade of the elusive PS5 console and it didn’t disappoint!
+Together, we were able to give Sunil a PS5 console, gaming headset, a new TV and vouchers to spend on accessories and the games of his choice.

 How Sunil’s wish helped